Structure

 Irrespective of the type of political organization and the method of food production, irrespective of whether society is socially stratified or unstratified, democratic or monarchical, or whether the food-economy is that of the food-gatherer, the hunter-fisher, the agriculturist or the pastoral-nomad, all aboriginal peoples accept the theory that every human being has the inalienable right to an irreducible minimum, consisting of adequate food, shelter and clothing.
 This irreducible minimum is an attribute of life on a par with the biological attributes of life.
 Being alive signifies not only that blood is coursing through a man's body but that he obtains the wherewithal to keep it coursing.
 Nowhere, let me repeat, does there exist a surplus of food or goods accumulated either by the community or by an individual with the specific object of disposing of it at a personal profit to himself, and nowhere have the essential and fundamental types of property developed which we, in our civilization, regard is inseparably connected with the concept of personal and individual ownership.

--- Paul Radin "The World of Primitive Man"
+Paul Radin "The World of Primitive Man"

-People bring different things to community - some have substancial monetary resources, others have work skills; some have artistic ability, others are healers.
+To sum up, people bring different things to community - some have substantial monetary resources, others have work skills; some have artistic ability, others are healers.
 Each individual is unique and brings their own special capabilities to the community.
 The Order of Melchizedek teaches that we accept them as equals and welcome their diverse gifts to the community.
+Each member has his own relationship to the community.

 *** - Return to Main Page